The Technology Behind vgr_zirp

 |---|---|---|---|

-The books corpus includes Tempo, Be Slightly Evil, Breaking Smart (season 1 + newsletter archives), Art of Gig (vols 1–3), plus a 908-item bibliography of books, papers, and essays cited across the blog — each bibliography item enriched with a 3-sentence AI-generated semantic summary to improve retrieval.
+The books corpus includes Tempo, Be Slightly Evil, Breaking Smart (season 1 essays + full 2015–2019 newsletter archive), Art of Gig (vols 1–3), Guerrilla Guide to Social Business (20 essays, 2011–2012), 1,699 Quora answers from 2010–2014, guest articles for Forbes/The Atlantic/Aeon, plus a 908-item bibliography of books, papers, and essays cited across the blog.
+Each book section and long-form Quora answer has a Haiku-generated 2–3 sentence summary; each bibliography item has a 3-sentence semantic summary — both used to improve title-query retrieval.

 Embedding and retrieval